lincc-frameworks/python-project-template/docs/source/contributing.rst

 If there isn't an issue for the work you want to do, please create one and include a description - it's just polite.

+You can reach the team with bug reports, feature requests, and general inquiries by creating a new GitHub issue.

 Create a branch
 -------------------------------------------------------------------------------